This gallery contains 41 photos.

 Main Article: Before StarBeast — Prometheus

 “[J.J.
-Abrams] wanted something that was iconic,” said the designer of the Super 8 Monster, Neville Page, to That Film Thing, “[that] has never been seen before and absolutely fierce, provocative and scary and new.
+Abrams] wanted something that was iconic,” said creature designer Neville Page, “[that] has never been seen before and absolutely fierce, provocative and scary and new.
 Whenever you hear new — oh, that one again.
 How am I gonna do it?
 So it was intimidating, yeah.”
-‘Cooper’ was the nickname given to the otherworldly creature during the production of the film — a common technique to avoid news leaks.
+‘Cooper’ was the nickname given to the Super 8 monster during production — a common technique to avoid news leaks.

 Ridley Scott had always expressed disappointment in the direction the Alien sequels chose to follow, as they never explained who the original Derelict Pilot was. ” I say we should go back to where the Alien creatures were first found and explain how they were created,” he said.
 “No one has ever explained why.”
 Originally conceived as an otherwordly creature, the so-called Space Jockey underwent a radical shift of character — transformed into a techno-organic suit.